nicocardiel/teareduce-cookbook/docs/cleanest/cleanest.md

 procedure by clicking the `[e]xit review` button.
 The top-left button allows modifying the number of neighboring points used in the interpolation, as well as the polynomial degree (for `[x] interp.` and `[y] interp.` cases).
+Analogously, the button `Maskfill params.` allows to modify the four parameters employed by the maskfill algorithm.

 If in the example shown we choose to replace the affected pixels with a plane fit (by clicking the `[s]urface interp.` button), the result is as shown below.